-We are excited about the opportunity to reshape our team due to relocation.
+We are excited about the opportunity to expand our team in the near future.
 Currently, we are recruiting postdocs and graduate students in the following areas.

 1. Spatial Transcriptomics.
 During the past few years, numerous technologies have been developed to profile spatial transcriptomics and/or multiplexed proteins.
 We aim to develop generally applicable and user-friendly computational tools that will enable comprehensive, robust, efficient computational analyses of such data.
 We have developed Giotto, the first comprehensive toolbox specifically designed for spatial transcriptomic data analysis and visualization.
 We have also developed a number of novel methods for characterizing the spatial patterns (Zhu et al. 2018, Nature Biotech) and cell-cell interaction pathways (Dries et al. 2021, Genome Biology).
 Our bioinformatic expertise has also contributed to the development of several pioneering technologies (Eng et al. 2019, Nature; Takei et al. 2021, Nature).
 We welcome new members to develop new creative and powerful computational methods and to improve the scalability, functionality, and inter-operability of Giotto.
 See jobRxiv for more information.